-Now that you setup SSH tunneling it is time to open your Vncviewer and to connect to the VNC Server at
+Now that you’ve set up SSH tunneling, it is time to open your Vncviewer and to connect to the VNC Server at

 At this point, you have successfully connected to your server via VNC.
 You can now start interacting with the remote XFCE desktop from your local machine using your keyboard and mouse.